 Open an existing project

 Begin by opening one of your existing projects stored on your computer.
-You can do by clicking Open Project on the Welcome screen (or choosig in the IDE):
+You can select one in the list of the recent projects on the Welcome screen or click Open:

 Check out an existing project from Version Control